European Space Agency (ESA) CHEOPS Competition

 I found out I was a runner-up and my work was chosen as 1 of 16 highly commended designs to be published on the ESA website and printed and exhibited during the launch event.

-CHEOPS is due to launch in the first half of 2019.
+CHEOPS is due to launch in December 2019.
 My work featured below on ESA's Twitter amount (1st row 2nd from the left)